anshbadaya/playvot/README.md

-# PlayVot - Sports Betting & Match Tracking Platform
+# Zoddz - Premier Sports Betting Platform

-A modern, responsive React application for sports betting and match tracking with real-time updates and comprehensive match details.
+A modern, responsive React application for sports betting with real-time updates, live odds, and comprehensive match details.
+Zoddz is your premier destination for sports wagering across cricket, football, kabaddi, volleyball, and more.

 ## 🚀 Features